imputnet/cobalt/README.md

 This list is not final and keeps expanding over time, make sure to check it once in a while!

-* Reliability of downloads from Twitter is questionable due its to current management.
+*Reliability of downloads from Twitter is questionable due to its current management.

 ## cobalt API
 cobalt has an open API that you can use in your projects for **free**.